You may have heard that the SAT and ACT don’t test vocabulary anymore. So should you throw your ACT vocabulary lists out the door?

 Now that you know how the ACT tests vocabulary, it’s time to start sharpening your own!
 Follow up this post by reading our list of Commonly Confused Words to Know for the ACT.
 The idea behind the list is to help you clear up any ways you may have been using a word incorrectly (affect vs. effect, anyone?).

 You can download the list for free here!

 How to Put These Tips to Practice

-Put your new ACT tips to practice on the Reading and English sections of The Olive Book’s free online ACT course.
+Put your new ACT vocabulary tips into practice on the Reading and English sections of The Olive Book’s online ACT course.
 With dozens of practice questions to try, you’ll start acing the sections in no time.
 Head to www.olive-book.com to get started right away.